Have your own question? Then pitch it to us!

 1) A seder is not for Christians.
 Just as a Christmas tree is not for Jewish people.
 The use of a Hanukkah Bush is a grave misnomer according to the rabbis in my local community.
 As Christians, we should hold Jewish rituals in the highest esteem and moreover, not attempt to Christianize them.
 This may in fact be looked upon as anti-Semitic when we do so.

-4) Lastly, it would be in good form for Jewish people to hold seders in which they invite their Christian friends to participate in on their terms.
+4) Lastly, it would be in good form for Jewish people to hold seders and invite their Christian friends to participate on their terms.

 The article above makes one final point that I will quote here: